dimitri/pgcopydb/docs/ref/pgcopydb.rst

-      clone     Clone an entire database from source to target fork      Clone an entire database from source to target follow    Replay changes from the source database to the target database copy-db   Clone an entire database from source to target snapshot  Create and export a snapshot on the source database
+      clone     Clone an entire database from source to target fork      Clone an entire database from source to target follow    Replay changes from the source database to the target database snapshot  Create and export a snapshot on the source database
     + copy      Implement the data section of the database copy
     + dump      Dump database objects from a Postgres instance